FK Sūduva: 2002–present

-So that was the year of experiments.
-The team was much younger, less experienced and clearly weaker.
-It was many seasons before Sūduva was a clear member of 2–4 teams that were clear leaders of the championship.
-The question was only about what kind of medals each team would get.
-That year the situation was much tougher for Sūduva.
-It was clear that the team would need a lot of effort and luck if it wanted to get its traditional silver or bronze.

 In the 2015 season, Sūduva started with a new head coach – Aleksandr Veselinovič.
 The new coach totally changed the team style from defending to attacking.
 In the last season game against Atlantas Sūduva needed at least a draw.
 Sūduva conceded a goal in the 86th minute and lost 3rd place to Atlantas.

 At the beginning of the 2016 season, Sūduva recalled former team players Marius Činikas and Martynas Matuzas.
 Multiple A Lyga champions Algis Jankauskas, Andro Švrljuga and Paulius Janušauskas were signed as well.
 Also signed were Croatian goalkeeper Ivan Kardum, Serbian forward Admir Kecap, Bosnian-Herzegovinian defensive midfielder Nermin Jamak and Serbian midfielder Predrag Pavlović.
 Sūduva finished season 3rd, also played in the Cup final the same year.

 In 2017, FK Sūduva became the first Lithuanian football club after Žalgiris Vilnius and FK Ekranas to pass three qualifying rounds in European competition in the 2017–18 Europa League.

 FK Sūduva eliminated Shakhtyor Soligorsk, FK Liepāja and FC Sion.

 In the same season, for the first time, FK Sūduva won the A Lyga.

 In 2018, FK Sūduva played in the 2018–19 UEFA Champions League.
 In the first round, Sūduva advanced over APOEL FC by scoring 3 consecutive goals in the first 18 minutes of play.
 In the second qualification round they lost to Red Star Belgrade.
 After that, they had a chance to play in the 2018–19 UEFA Europa League.
 They won against FK Spartaks Jūrmala in 3Q, but lost to Celtic Glasgow in the play-off stage.
 In the same season, Sūduva won the A Lyga the second time in a row.